gianlucaDElia/myLinuxConfig/README.md

     Option "NaturalScrolling" "true"
 EndSection
 ```

+# Debian server
-# Google DNS for debian
+## Google DNS
 Remove all the lines regarding the physical ethernet controllers from /etc/network/interfaces file.
 Then configure them from Network Manager GUI

-# Installing Julia
+## Installing Julia
 Download tar.gz from julia website and upack it in /opt folder, then create a link:
 ```
 sudo ln -s /opt/julia-version/bin/julia /usr/local/bin/julia
 ```

-# virsh network config
+## virsh network config
 To list which networks have been defined to the libvirt daemon for use by KVM guests
 ```
 virsh net-list --all